COVID-19 INFORMATION | CURRENT STATUS: PHASE 3

 (Updated 5/17/21)Child care providers must be able to meet health and safety requirements, which includes updated guidance available here.
 Requirements include excluding sick employees from work; sending sick children home; meeting all CDC recommended cleaning and disinfecting procedures; and ensuring proper hand hygiene and sanitation are readily available to all children and staff.

 Caring for Children in Group Settings During COVID-19 webinar recording

 RESOURCES FOR FAMILIES

 Sadly, scammers seize the opportunity to take advantage of people in times like this.
 Please be cautious about potential scams.
-There are a lot of new websites popping up offering PPE or a place on the vaccine distribution list in exchange for money.
+There are a lot of new websites popping up offering PPE, a place on the vaccine distribution list or a COVID-19 test in exchange for money or personal information.
 These are not real offers.
-Do not give out your credit card information to an unverified party.
+Do not give out your credit card or personal medical informaiton to an unverified party.

 GENERAL RESOURCES FOR SKAGITONIANS